uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

    accessor.
 Every single accessor type shall return and use only one data format.

-2. Provide an access to at least one in-memory :ref:`dataset` implementation (such as :code:`table`, its sub-types, or :ref:`table builders
+2. Provide an access to at least one in-memory :txtref:`dataset` implementation (such as :code:`table`, its sub-types, or :txtref:`<table-builder>s`).
-   <table-builder>`).

 3. Provide read-only, write-only, or read-write access to the data.
-If an accessor supports several :ref:`dataset` implementations to be passed in, it is not necessary for an accessor to support all access modes for every input object.
-For example, tables shall support a single read-only mode according to their :ref:`concept <table>` definition.
+If an accessor supports several :txtref:`dataset` implementations to be passed in, it is not necessary for an accessor to support all access modes for every input object.
+For example, tables shall support a single read-only mode according to their :txtref:`<table> concept` definition.

 4. Provide the names for read and write operations following the pattern: